* Dassault proposal described as uncompetitive

 By Reed Stevenson and Praveen Menon

-The deal, which had been in the works since 2008, was thrown into doubt earlier this week when it became clear that the world’s fourth-largest oil exporter had asked for details of a rival aircraft, the Typhoon built by the Eurofighter consortium.
+The deal, which has been in the works since 2008, was thrown into doubt earlier this week when it became clear that the world’s fourth-largest oil exporter had asked for details of a rival aircraft, the Typhoon built by the Eurofighter consortium.

 “Regrettably Dassault seem unaware that all the diplomatic and political will in the world cannot overcome uncompetitive and unworkable commercial terms,” he said.

 Officials at Dassault Aviation, which builds the Rafale, declined to comment.
+Dassault shares closed about 7 percent down on the news.

 “There is a shared frustration in both the UAE and French leaderships at the apparent arrogance of Dassault,” the source said.